Maceris/Hemera/docs/formatting.md

 The official recommended file structure as below:

 1. Optional beginning comments
-1. Package statement
+2. Package statement (first non-comment non-empty line)
-2. Imports
+3. Imports
-3. Constants
+4. Constants
-4. Functions
+5. Functions

-No particular order is required to compile, but the official order is strongly encouraged for standardization.
+No particular order of constants and functions is required to compile, but the official order is encouraged for standardization.

 For example: